Hemp Could Be A Solution For Homeless Living On The Streets

-Why do we not discuss homelessness to the same degree?
+So why do we not discuss homelessness to the same degree as other issues?
 Anyone could be at risk.
 Shantytowns are becoming a real concern across the globe.
 Homeless shelters often cannot accommodate the number of people who need a warm place to sleep.

 Hemp Textiles Could Build Cost-Effective Homes